Passing California Smog Tests

 12. My Adjusting Technique (Part 2):

-Before adjusting the AFR, you must have done all the other tune-up adjustments because CO is always adjusted last.
-See my Test Checklist at the end of this article:
+Before adjusting the AFR, you must have performed all the other tune-up adjustments because CO is always adjusted last.

+When you cannot get the AFR into spec at all rpms after adjusting the idle mixture screw, you will need to open up the AFM but only then.
 If you are failing badly, adjusting the mixture won't perform miracles.
-If you have high HC or NOx levels you need to cure those first (see Why people unknowingly fail).
-The adjustment I'm going to explain mainly affects the CO level which is the biggest obstacle for those with an otherwise well running bus.
+For example, if you have high HC or NOx levels you need to cure those first (see Why people unknowingly fail).
+The adjustment I'm going to detail mainly affects the CO level which is the biggest obstacle to passing for those with an otherwise well running bus.

-While the general throttle readings I first mentioned in the previous section are a guide for you to achieve my results and provide a simplistic view of the fuel mapping, what matters most is recreating the test conditions ("simulating the simulation").
-In other words, going for a drive with the LM-1 display visible by you or preferrably by a friend, recording the results and performing adjustments at the side of the road (please be safe and choose quiet roads):
+While the general throttle readings I first mentioned in the previous section are a guide for you to achieve my results and provide a simplistic view of Bosch L-Jetronic fuel mapping, what matters most is recreating the test conditions ("simulating the simulation").
+In other words, going for a drive with the LM-1 display visible by you or preferably by a friend, recording the results and performing adjustments at the side of the road (please be safe and choose quiet roads for your testing):

 1. With the engine ready for adjustment and before you set out, pop the cover of the AFM by cutting the bead of silicone that holds it on.
-Use some strong tape that leaves no residue to hold the cover on while you drive.
+Use some strong painters tape (the blue/green kind that leaves no residue) to hold the cover in place while you drive.
+Keep the LM-1 visible so you can watch it as you peer into the engine compartment from above.

-2. Start the engine, let it warm up and then adjust the idle mixture screw so that it is roughly in the middle of it's travel for future adjustment.
+2. Start the engine, let it warm up and then adjust the idle mixture screw so that it is roughly in the middle of its range of travel for future refinement.

 3. You want to record the AFR reading from the LM-1 at the same speeds they use in the smog test + idle.
 In order to do this you will need a section of road that is flat and long enough to let you maintain those speeds and quiet enough so that you are not going to be holding up traffic.

-Those are you baseline readings; keep them organized on a piece of paper.
-Using the conversion chart you now tune the AFR by trial and error.
+Those will be your baseline readings; keep organized using a piece of paper and record your initial results before making any adjustments.
+Using the conversion chart you will now tune the AFR by trial and error.
 Because the LM-1 displays AFR, I would pick a target %CO reading, convert it and then continually compare against that number (say 14.5:1) rather than do the reverse conversion.

-4. With your first "pass" complete, pop the cover and adjust the AFR slightly by leaning it out a little (see FI Tuning Obstacles for technique).
-When you do this you are making an adjustment relative to the idle reading but it will have an effect throughout the driving range.
-Adjust it by 0.5 AFR reading at a time.
+4. With your first "pass" complete, pop the cover and adjust the AFR slightly by leaning it out a little (see FI Tuning Obstacles for the exact technique).
+When you do this you are making an adjustment relative to the idle reading but it will have an effect throughout the driving range because moving the wiper shifts the AFR mapping set by the factory.
+Try to adjust it by 0.5 AFR unit at a time.
 Then go for a drive and compare the readings you get at the two test speeds to your last result.
+Avoid the temptation of adjust the idle mixture screw.

-5. Keep adjusting the wiper until you get the %CO is below 1.0 at both speeds and you should have no trouble passing (I set mine to about 14.5:1 or 0.2%).
+5. Keep adjusting the wiper until you get the %CO below 1.0 at both speeds and you should have no trouble passing.
 When you are done the engine should have no trouble idling or driving at speed.
-If the reading is too rich or too lean at idle the engine will noticeably stumble.
-Don't panic if the engine is running 15.5:1 because it will NOT overheat but I would adjust the ratio into the high 14's by preference and for the sake of the other readings(eg if you lean out the engine beyond 15.1:1 to help ensure a pass, you may fail the NOx test).
+If the reading is too rich or too lean at idle the engine will stumble noticeably.
+If you lean out the engine beyond 15.1:1 to help ensure a pass, you may fail the NOx test so stick to the ranges I've specified.

 With my engine, I measure about 14.5:1 in those two gears at 2000 rpm.
-If your measurements are accurate (thanks to LM-1's accuracy) you should have no trouble passing if you can keep your reading at 14.0:1 or higher.
+If your measurements are accurate (thanks to LM-1's accuracy) you should have no trouble passing if you can keep your reading above 14.0:1.

-A cold engine stumbles and runs too rich.
+A cold engine always runs too rich to compensate otherwise the engine would stall.
 Before taking your test, make sure you run the engine at 50mph for 20 minutes to ensure that it's warmed up for the test (heat soak will keep it warm while you are waiting in line for the test for any reasonable length of time).

 Here are my 2004 results: